The database structure is defined in a schema.json file containing one or more collections which each have on

 }

-The actual file is copied to the database directory /resources
+The actual file is copied to the database directory /resources and renamed to a unique internal name.

 See the Books Demo Database for an example.